 - Type of Post (i.e. Culture, Product, Inspiration, etc.)

 - Engagement after x amount of time

 Start With Your StoryThe final step in defining your strategy is to brainstorm how you can connect the story of your product to your audience.
 What was the original idea that made your business idea come to life?
 Take that and run with it.
-For example, Lululemon was founded on the idea that working out together could also bring community.
+For example, Lululemon was founded on the idea that working out together could also cultivate community.
 According to their website, "Our vision for our store was to create more than a place where people could get gear to sweat in, we wanted to create a community hub where people could learn and discuss the physical aspects of healthy living, mindfulness and living a life of possibility."
 The idea was simple: Health and community to live a fuller life.
 That is their story.
 On their Instagram account, that same narrative continues to tells the story among all of their posts: It's almost instantly evident what they're about, and it's consistent across their entire page.
 In order to find your own narrative, ask yourself these three questions:

 - What is the core idea behind your product?

 - What do people love about your product?